Edward Jones review

-It holds a 1.36 out of 5-star rating with the Better Business Bureau based on 14 reviews as of April 2021.
-And its TrustScore is a bit more optimistic with a 3.3 out of 5-star rating based on one review.
+It holds a 1.36 out of 5-star rating with the BBB based on 14 reviews as of April 2021.
+And its TrustScore is slightly more optimistic with a 3.3 out of 5-star rating based on one review.

 How do I contact Edward Jones support?

 To touch base with Edward Jones, you’ll need to use its search feature to find a financial advisor near you.
-Once you’ve identified an advisor you’d like to contact, you can reach out by:
+Once you’ve identified an advisor you’d like to contact, reach out by:

 - Secure email message

 Edward Jones alternatives

 Edward Jones lets you meet your financial advisors in person, in the office.
 That’s what makes it an expensive service.
 But in recent years, automated investment services have emerged by way of robo-advisors.